alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 Examples may include:

-* completion of a prior contact-establishment sequence;
+* completion of a prior condition-establishment sequence;
-* a clean conversation session;
+* a clean experimental session;
 * a specific memory state;
-* absence of prior exposure to the probe;
+* absence of prior exposure to the test probe;
 * completion of a specified number of intervening turns;
-* verification of the assigned experimental condition.
+* verification of the assigned experimental condition;
+* required tools enabled or disabled.

 ---